MangeshAru/DataStructureConcept/README.md

      ------------------------------------------------stack----------------------------------------------------------------

-      stack is simply first in last out. stack is the data structure which follows LIFO insertion and deletion happens at the same end i.e., from the top of the stack stack is implemented through Array or linkedlist
+      stack is simply first in last out.
+      Insertion and deletion happens at the same end. stack is the data structure which follows LIFO insertion and deletion happens at the same end i.e., from the top of the stack stack is implemented through Array or linkedlist